meshcloud/meshcloud-docs/docs/meshstack.azure.landing-zones.md

 ## Management Group Assignment

-All newly created [meshProjects](./meshcloud.project.md) get their corresponding Subscription assigned to this [Management Group](https://azure.microsoft.com/en-us/features/management-groups/).
-The Management Group can be configured by an platform operator through the Azure portal or using infrastructure as code.
+All newly created [meshProjects](./meshcloud.project.md) get their corresponding Subscription assigned to this [Management Group](https://azure.microsoft.com/en-us/features/management-groups/). **Please use the Management Group ID** (not its name), when setting it up in the Landing Zone.
+When the name is used, the group can not be found during the replication process.

 > Management Groups used in different Azure [Landing Zones](./meshcloud.landing-zones.md) should not overlap or be nested into one another.
 A flatter Management Group hierarchy is significantly less complex to manage and thereby greatly reduces the risk of security issues through misconfiguration.
 However, you can nest Landing Zone Management Groups in other Management Groups controlled outside of meshStack to share common policies between landing zones.